pypiserver/pypiserver/README.rst

 - pypiserver doesn't implement the XMLRPC interface: pip search will not work.
-- pypiserver doesn't implement the json based '/pypi' interface. pyg_ uses that and will not work.
+- pypiserver doesn't implement the json based '/pypi' interface.

 Please use github's bugtracker https://github.com/schmir/pypiserver/issues if you find any other